justcatthefish/ctf-writeups/2023-06-21-p4ctf-finals/easy_pwneasy/README.md

 ## The leak

-The first vulnerability is of course a tripple write-what-where condition, but we can sacrifice the first write to gain an ASLR leak by sending short strings without null termination (say `a`) and abusing short reads.
+The first vulnerability is of course a triple write-what-where condition, but we can sacrifice the first write to gain an ASLR leak by sending short strings without null termination (say `a`) and abusing short reads.
 It leaks two libc pointers on remote.